Search Filters

 Modified Lemaire Antero-Lateral Extra Articular Tenodesis Alters the MRI Maturity Signal of ACL Hamstring Graft

-Maximiliano Ibañez, MD, SPAIN Gonzalo Rojas Castillo, MD, CHILE Simone Perelli, MD,PhD, SPAIN Pablo E. Gelber, MD, PhD, SPAIN Juan Ignacio Erquicia, MD, SPAIN Àngel Masferrer-Pino, MD PhD, SPAIN Daniel Pérez-Prieto, MD, SPAIN Raúl Torres-Claramunt, PhD, SPAIN Joan Carles Monllau, MD, PhD, Prof., SPAIN
+Maximiliano Ibañez, MD, SPAIN Gonzalo Rojas Castillo, MD, CHILE Simone Perelli, MD,PhD, SPAIN Pablo E. Gelber, MD, PhD, SPAIN Juan Ignacio Erquicia, MD, PhD, SPAIN Àngel Masferrer-Pino, MD PhD, SPAIN Daniel Pérez-Prieto, MD, SPAIN Raúl Torres-Claramunt, PhD, SPAIN Joan Carles Monllau, MD, PhD, Prof., SPAIN

 ICATME - Dexeus University Hospital, Barcelona, Barcelona, SPAIN